Mike Zambidis: Biography and career

 Zambidis fought a rubber match (both having won 1 match apiece) with Australian Muay Thai champion John Wayne Parr in May 2011.
 He lost by TKO (three knockdowns) in round 1.

 He defeated Reece McAllister by unanimous decision in the quarter-finals of the K-1 World MAX 2012 World Championship Tournament Final in Athens, Greece on 15 December 2012.
 He then lost by the eventual champion Murthel Groenhart in the semis.
 The much larger Groenhart won the fight with knees and punches, forcing his corner to stop the fight at the end of round two.

 He was expected to compete in a four-man tournament in Russia on 25 May 2013, facing Dzhabar Askerov in the semi-finals.
 However, he was replaced by Enriko Gogokhia.

 Zambidis beat Harun Kina by unanimous decision for the vacant SUPERKOMBAT Middleweight Championship at SUPERKOMBAT VIP Edition in Bucharest, Romania on 31 August 2013.

 He was scheduled to fight Elam Ngor at the K-1 World MAX 2013 World Championship Tournament Final 16 in Majorca, Spain on 14 September 2013.
 However, he withdrew from the tournament and was replaced by Ismat Aghazade.

 He lost to Xu Yan by unanimous decision, suffering controversial knockdowns in rounds one and two as he received below blows in both occasions, at Hero Legends in Jinan, China on 3 January 2014.

 Zambidis and Batu Khasikov had a rematch fight and challenge the WKN Heavyweight Kickboxing World Championship at Fight Night: Battle of Moscow XV event in Moscow, Russia on 28 March 2014.
 The Russian Batu Khasikov won the battle again for the second time.

 He won his first defence of his SUPERKOMBAT middleweight title against Harun Kina on 17 January at Iron Challenge 2015 from Athens, Greece.

 In May 2015 he announced he would retire after his final fight in June against Steve Moxon, in his home country of Greece.
 This happened on 5 June 2015.

 In October 2017, he participated in the reality game Nomads.

 In March 2019, returned to active action after 3.5 years off abstention for a professional boxing match vs Venezuelan Antonio Gomez.
 Although Zambidis sustained an injury during the 1st round that forced him to fight with only one hand, he was victorious after a gruelling fight.

+Zambidis was scheduled to box Floyd Mayweather in a boxing exhibition bout which was set to take place on June, 27, 2026.
+The fight got cancelled two days before the scheduled bout.